Aircloak/aircloak/air/docs/content/ops/configuration.md

 Since they rely on ODBC, they accept some additional connection parameters:

   - `encoding` which has possible values of "latin1", "unicode", "utf8", "utf16", "utf32", "utf16-big", "utf16-little", "utf32-big", "utf32-little".
-  - `odbc_parameters` - ODBC specific parameters for the ODBC driver which is used to talk to the database.
+  - `odbc_parameters` - ODBC-specific parameters for the ODBC driver which is used to talk to the database.

 These parameters are optional, and are only required for particular installations, where the default values do not suffice.